About Autonomous AI Database

 Workload Type

-Oracle Autonomous Transaction Processing is a fully automated database service optimized to run transactional, analytical, and batch workloads concurrently.
+Oracle Autonomous AI Transaction Processing is a fully automated database service optimized to run transactional, analytical, and batch workloads concurrently.

-About Autonomous Database on Dedicated Exadata Infrastructure
+About Autonomous AI Database on Dedicated Exadata Infrastructure

 View Connection Details

-You can download client credentials and view the TNS names and connection strings of an Autonomous Database from the Oracle Cloud Infrastructure (OCI) console.
+You can download client credentials and view the TNS names and connection strings of an Autonomous AI Database from the Oracle Cloud Infrastructure (OCI) console.

-About Connecting to a Dedicated Autonomous Database
+About Connecting to a Dedicated Autonomous AI Database

-Autonomous Database for Developers
+Autonomous AI Database for Developers

-Autonomous Database for Developers comes fixed at 4 ECPUs and 32GB storage, and do not support manual or auto-scaling.
+Autonomous AI Database for Developers comes fixed at 4 ECPUs and 32GB storage, and do not support manual or auto-scaling.

 As developer database instances can only be created on an ECPU-based ACDs without Autonomous Data Guard, the Free instance toggle button is disabled for ACDs with OCPU, Autonomous Data Guard, or both.

-Autonomous Database for Developers
+Autonomous AI Database for Developers

 CPU Count